AFConsultant/kafka-labs/labs/lab_05_ksql.md

 ```

 ### Implement the join
 Implement the join between `trips_by_station` and `station_details`.
-The resulting stream should be `trips_enriched` and contain eveything from the trip plus the starting.
+The resulting stream should be `trips_enriched` and contain eveything from the trip plus the starting station.
 A type cast is required here.

 Also, because it is a join, the join key needs to be in the select.
 ```sql